TrustsenseDev/Pepsi-Documentation/README.md

 	Name = 'Autofarm',
 	Value = true, -- Default is false
 	Flag = 'autofarm',
-	Locked = false, -- Default is false
+	Locked = true, -- Default is false
-	Keybind = { Flag = 'keybind', Value = Enum.KeyCode.F}, -- Change to any bind you want
-	Mode = 'Hold', -- Can be "Dynamic" or "Hold" or "Toggle", Toggle is default.
+	Keybind = { Flag = 'keybind', Mode = 'Hold', Value = Enum.KeyCode.F}, -- Change to any bind you want, mode can be "Dynamic" or "Hold" or "Toggle", Toggle is default.

 	Callback = function( state )
 		if ( state ) then
 			print('On')